ShonTaware/SRAM_SKY130/OpenRAM.md

 ### `tech/tech.py`
   This python file contains all the technology related configuration.
 It conatins information about below mentioned paramaters.

 **Note:** The values for any parameters given below are only for reference and not the actual values.
-It will be replaced in future commits will correct and appropriate values for Sky130 process node.
+It will be replaced in future commits with correct and appropriate values for Sky130 process node.

 1. **Custom modules**
 ```